Restaurant in Paris, France

 For planning the rest of your Paris stay alongside Perception, see our full Paris restaurants guide, our full Paris hotels guide, our full Paris bars guide, our full Paris wineries guide, and our full Paris experiences guide.
 Other 9th and nearby arrondissement restaurants worth considering around the same visit include Amâlia, 114, Faubourg, and Auberge de Montfleury.

-For international modern cuisine context, Frantzén in Stockholm and FZN by Björn Frantzén in Dubai represent what the format looks like at the very leading of the category.
+For international modern cuisine context, Frantzén in Stockholm and FZN by Björn Frantzén in Dubai represent what the format looks like at the very best of the category.
 Paul Bocuse in Collonges-au-Mont-d'Or remains the benchmark for understanding the French classical tradition that much modern cuisine responds to.

 Frequently Asked Questions